 I have visited and written about three of the most renowned among the almost 44,000 Concentration Camps established between 1933 and 1945 by the Nazi regime.

 Holocaust in Poland

 Auschwitz, even today, has a spirit of death and foreboding.
 Located in Poland, the country with the largest Jewish population at the time of WWII, it was the largest and the deadliest of the camps.
 Built in 1940, it was an extermination camp, or a “killing center,” the euphemism for mass murder.
 But it was started as a prison camp and slave-labor camp.

 Between 1.1 and 1.5 million people died there of malnutrition and disease, but mostly from deadly Zyklon B gas (hydrogen cyanide).
 90% were Jews.

 At the height of its operation between 1943 and 44, six thousand Jews, on average, were gassed each day.
 Just walking through the gate made you feel surrounded by darkness.

 In October 1941, work began on Auschwitz II, or Birkenau, located outside the nearby village of Brzezinka, just north of the Auschwitz camp, as you can see from the aerial photo below, labeled “B.”

 In the late winter of 1943, trains arrived at Auschwitz-Birkenau regularly carrying Jews from virtually every German-occupied country of Europe—from as far north as Norway to the Greek island of Rhodes off the coast of Turkey in the south, from the French slopes of the Pyrenees in the west to the easternmost reaches of German-occupied Poland and the Baltic states.

 Holocaust in Germany

-Dachau was the first Concentration Camp; the prototype, the training center, originally established in March 1933 near Munich, Germany, soon after Hitler rose to power.
+Dachau was the first Concentration Camp.
+It was the prototype, the training center, originally established in March 1933 near Munich, Germany, soon after Hitler rose to power.